NikKowPHP/social-brain/chapters/chapter-11.md

 In a planning meeting, I gave some direct, blunt feedback on a design mock-up.
 It was the kind of feedback my Architect brain sees as efficient and helpful.
 To my colleagues in California and Poland, it was normal.
 To the design team in Tokyo, it was a disaster.
 The lead designer went quiet for the rest of the meeting.
 Later, I learned from the project manager that my public critique had been perceived as a deeply disrespectful attack on the team's status, causing a significant loss of face.

 My code, which worked perfectly in one environment, crashed the entire system in another.

-This forced a new line of investigation: **How can our tools be universal if human behavior is so variable?** The answer lies in one of the most important distinctions I ever learned: the difference between the brain's hardware and its software.
+This forced a new line of investigation: **How can our tools be universal if human behavior is so variable?**

+The answer lies in one of the most important distinctions I ever learned: the difference between the brain's hardware and its software.
-#### **The Science: Universal Hardware, Local Software**

 The core principles we've discussed are the brain's **universal hardware**.
 Everyone on the planet has an amygdala that scans for threats.
 Everyone's brain is wired to respond to the five domains of SCARF.
 This is the base-level operating system.

 **Culture and group norms are the software** running on top of that hardware.
 This software defines *what* specifically triggers a threat or reward signal in each of the SCARF domains.